-- 5.1 The meeting will be attended by the following: - Panel of governors (minimum of 3) - Clerk to the Local Academy Committee (where the clerk is a member of staff, providing there is no conflict of interests, they may clerk the meeting) - Principal - Excluded pupil (they may choose not to attend) - Parents/carers of the excluded pupil (they may choose not to attend) - Witness (where required) - Companion to parents/carers or pupil (where requested each parent/carer and pupil in attendance may be accompanied by a friend or representative. - Parents may request that the local authority and/or home local authority attend a meeting of an academy's governing board as an observer; that representative may only make representations with the governing board's consent. - 5.2 A model agenda has been included below. - 5.3 The outcome of the panel meeting is either to decline to reinstate the pupil; or direct reinstatement of the pupil immediately or on a particular date. - 5.4 The Clerk will advise the parents in writing of the outcome:
+- 5.1 The meeting will be attended by the following: - A panel of three governors and/or trustees - The regional clerk - The principal - The excluded pupil (He/she may choose not to attend) - Parents/carers of the excluded pupil (they may choose not to attend) - Witness/es (where required) - A companion to parents/carers or pupil (where requested each parent/carer and pupil in attendance may be accompanied by a friend or representative). - 5.2 Parents may request that a representative from the local authority and/or home local authority attends the meeting as an observer; that representative may only make representations with the GDC's consent. - 5.3 A model agenda has been included below. - 5.4 In light of its consideration the GDC can either: - decline to reinstate the pupil; or - direct reinstatement of the pupil immediately or on a particular date. - 5.5 Parents/carers, the principal and the local authority must be notified, in writing, of the decision, the reasons for it, and the right to ask for the decision (not to reinstate) to be reviewed by an independent review panel (IRP).
+Model letter must be used.